reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 ### language

-To stay conform with CANSAS and NEXUS, we use American English dor the key words.
+In line with CANSAS and NEXUS, we use American English for the key words.
 E.g. `polarization` rather than `polarisation`.